jirutka/pueue/Common-Pitfalls-and-Debugging.md

 ### The command formatting seems to be broken

-Pueue takes your input and uses it exactly as is to create a new `bash -c $command` in the background.
+Pueue takes your input and uses it exactly as is to create a new `sh -c $command` in the background.
 If your command contains spaces or characters that need escaping, you might need to encapsulate it as a string:

 ```bash
 pueue add -- ls -al "/tmp/this\ is\ a\ test\ directory"
 ```

-Without quotes, the character escaping won't be transferred to the `bash -c $command`, as it's already removed by calling it from the current shell.
+Without quotes, the character escaping won't be transferred to the `sh -c $command`, as it's already removed by calling it from the current shell.

 ### A process waits for input